garth-c/python_forecasting/README.md

 # create a forecast training loop

-The next step is to create a training loop process to forecast one time unit ahead (month, t + 1) and then feed that new value back into the model for the next forecast time unit ahead (month,  t + 2).
-This lop will process for the entire test set length which is 24 months in this case.
+The next step is to create a training loop process to forecast one time unit ahead (month, time + 1) and then feed that new value back into the model for the next forecast time unit ahead (month,  time + 2).
+This loop will process for the entire test set length which is 24 months in this case.

 ```
 ###~~~